-There has been a solid trend of increasing the number of gears in automatic transmissions ever since the automatic transmission became a thing.
-Obviously there is a reason for that; car manufacturers don’t just spend money on research and development to add more components (and expense) to their product without reason.
+There has been a solid trend of increasing the number of gears in automatic transmissions ever since automatic transmission became a thing.
+Obviously, there is a reason for that: car manufacturers don’t just spend money on research and development to add more components (and expense) to their products without reason.
 We can conclude, from the pure capitalistic aspects of the vehicle industry, that more gears are better.

 So this could have been a really short article, but let’s go deeper.
 Why are more gears better?